 Special Educational Needs & Disabilities - Chirbury

-If you would like to discuss anything about SEN/D please feel free to contact our SENCO Mrs Claire Higgins at firstname.lastname@example.org.
+If you would like to discuss anything about SEN/D please feel free to contact our SENCO Mrs Sally-Anne Jones at SENDCO@shf.shropshire.sch.uk.

 Please read this report in conjunction with the information in our SEND offer on the website.

-Within Shropshire Hills Federation, we value the contributions made by all children, professionals and parents to help develop our inclusive school communities.
+At Shropshire Hills Federation, we value the contributions made by all children, professionals and parents to help develop our inclusive school community.

 In assessing the success of our SEND policy, we are required to comment on the effectiveness of the school’s systems for identification, assessment, provision, monitoring and record keeping and the use of outside agencies and support services.

-The SEND Governor is Mrs Anna Forster and the SENDCo is Mrs C Higgins.
+The SEND Governor is Mrs Holly Morris and the SENDCo is Mrs Sally-Anne Jones.

 Identification and Provision

-The method of identification and provision for children with special needs follows a graduated approach.
+The method of identification and provision for children with special needs follows a graduated approach when:

-Parents are welcomed into school and will have the opportunity to attend a parents evening each term with the class teachers where they can ask questions about their child(s) school life and have the opportunity to share information.
+Parents are welcomed into school and will have the opportunity to attend a parents’/carers’ evening each term with class teachers.
+This is an opportunity to ask questions about their child(s) school life and have the opportunity to share information.
 Class teachers are available throughout the week to talk to parents about their children through informal conversations or as part of an arranged mutually convenient meeting.
-The head teacher and the SENDCo are also available to discuss concerns with parents again as part of a pre-arranged mutually convenient meeting.

-Parents are regularly informed of events within schools through the weekly newsletter, the schools closed face book pages and the schools websites.
+Parents and carers are regularly informed of events via the weekly electronic newsletter, the schools’ closed Facebook pages and the Federation and individual School’s website.

-Within the Shropshire Hills Federation, we value the opinion of our pupils and allow regular opportunities for the children to discuss their learning.
+At the Shropshire Hills Federation, we value the opinion of our pupils and provide regular opportunities for all children to discuss their learning.
 Children are involved in peer and self-assessing regularly, and respond to marking to improve their learning.
+They also contribute to their ‘Child Centred Plans’ through careful discussions with their class teachers and SENDCo.

 Teaching and Learning

-Progress of Pupils with SEN and LAC (this section should also be read alongside the schools data section on the school website)
+Progress of Pupils with SEND (this section should also be read alongside the school’s data section on the school website)

-All the children who are currently receiving additional support are making progress towards meeting their individual targets.
-These are reviewed termly and all children within the school undertake standardised assessments within reading, spelling and maths three times each year.
+All the children who are currently receiving additional support are making progress towards meeting their individual targets as described within their Child Centred Plans.
+These are reviewed termly and all children within the school undertake standardised assessments within reading, spelling and maths each term.

-All children have equal opportunities to activities, including clubs and opportunities within the wider school communities.
+All children have equal opportunities to activities, including all breakfast and after school clubs and opportunities within the wider school community.

 Transition to the Next Educational Phase